wapiti-scanner/wapiti/INSTALL.md

  `./bin/wapiti` or `python bin/wapiti`.

 You may want to install Wapiti to the system just to make access easier.
-If you haven't sufficient privileges are you are afraid of beaking some dependencies in your python packages then using a virtual environment is the way to go.
+If you haven't sufficient privileges are you are afraid of breaking some dependencies in your python packages then using a virtual environment is the way to go.
 Just refer to the related section.

 Otherwise you will have to launch setup.py as a privileged user.